Septal Perforations: Why and How Are They Fixed?

 Septal perforations are not like other wounds and will not heal with time.
-As mentioned above, patients suffering from septal perforations must not delay seeking medical help.

 Setting Up a Consultation

-Those who suspect that they may be experiencing a septal perforation must contact our office and schedule a consultation as soon as possible.
+Those who suspect that they may be experiencing a septal perforation can contact our office and schedule a consultation as soon as possible.
 ENT Specialist Dr. Jason Roth will be able to help you address this issue.